 Attractions & Entertainment

-Catch all of your Renaissance favorites including the Falconers bringing 19 birds of prey, real-life jousting, the Society for Creative Anachronism bringing hands-on combat and heavy weaponry, The Scallywags Pirate Comedy troupe hosting their ever-popular Pirate Smoker, axe-throwing, fire-breathers, jugglers, belly dancers and Mother Nature, the face of the Great Plains Renaissance & Scottish Festival.
+Catch all of your Renaissance favorites including the falconers bringing more than a dozen birds of prey (including Ritual the Eurasian Eagle Owl), real-life jousting, the Society for Creative Anachronism bringing hands-on combat and heavy weaponry, The Scallywags Pirate Comedy troupe hosting their popular Pirate Smoker (adults only!), axe throwing, fire-breathers, jugglers, belly dancers and Mother Nature, the face of the Great Plains Renaissance & Scottish Festival.

 Be sure not to miss the re-enactment of the Battle of Bannockburn, a key battle in the history of Scotland.